Benchmarking Quantum Circuit Transformation with QKNOB Circuits: Quantum Circuit Transformation

-On the other hand, it is easy to see that any successful transformation of $C$ into a physical circuit $PC$ on $\ag$ can be obtained in the above way.
-Indeed, let $\sigma_1$ be the initial mapping and $S_1,\ldots,S_{s-1}$ be the sequence of SWAP circuits inserted into $C$.
-We can partition the circuit $C$ into sections $C_1,\ldots,C_s$ as in Eq.~\ref{eq:circpart} and represent $PC$ as in Eq.~\ref{eq:physical-circuit-final}.
+\textbf{A Key Theoretical Result:} The above process provides a specific circuit transformation that can be represented as a sequence of subcircuits and permutations.
+Moreover, any arbitrary transformation of $C$ into a physical circuit $PC$ on $\ag$ can be achieved in the same manner.
+Specifically, let $\sigma_1$ be the initial mapping, and let $S_1,\ldots,S_{s-1}$ be the sequence of SWAP circuits inserted into $C$.
+We can partition the circuit $C$ into subcircuits $C_1,\ldots,C_s$ as in Eq.~\ref{eq:circpart} and represent $PC$ as in Eq.~\ref{eq:physical-circuit-final}, where $\sigma_i$ $(1\leq i\leq s)$ are permutations such that $S_i=\sem {\sigma_{i+1}\circ\sigma_i^{-1} }$.